The more you drink, the greater your chance of injury or death. It also means you risk injuring someone else.

 When you have been drinking you are more likely to find yourself in a risky situation.
-For example, dancing on a table or dashing across a busy road.
+For example, dancing on a table or running across a busy road.

 Alcohol lowers your inhibitions.
-This means you are more willing to take risks the more you drink.
+This means the more you drink, the more willing you are to take risks.
 It also affects your judgement, so you may not see danger.

 Responses and coordination when you drink alcohol

-After even one or two drinks your reaction times are slower.
+After even 1 or 2 drinks your reaction times are slower.
 Your coordination and control also get worse.

 - drop things